WORD Christchurch

 WORD Christchurch is an organisation based in Christchurch, New Zealand which presents a variety of events around books, stories and ideas, most notably the annual WORD Christchurch Festival, also known as WORD Festival, established in 1997, then known as Books and Beyond.
 Until 2014, the festival was run as the Press Christchurch Writers Festival.

 About the festival

 The WORD Christchurch festival is an event for books, stories and ideas in the South Island of New Zealand.
-As of 2023 its director is Steph Walker (Executive Director) with Kiran Dass as Programme Lead.
+As of 2023 its Executive Director is Steph Walker and Kiran Dass is Programme Director.
 Rachael King was the literary director between 2013 and 2021.
 Nic Low was Programme Director in 2021 and 2022.

 The Ngaio Marsh Awards are presented at the festival.

 Until 2021, the festival was biennial.
 In the Festival off-year, WORD Christchurch partnered with the Christchurch Arts Festival for a series of ideas-based events, and also presented events at KidsFest in those years.
 It also ran an annual schools programme showcasing the New Zealand Children's Book Award finalists.